 Nope.
 The reality is that those whining money managers are actually making up to ten times as much off your business as Bank On Yourself Professionals!
 Let’s compare: Assume you put $10,000 per year for thirty years into a Bank On Yourself-type policy and the very same amount into an investment account.

 According to those financial planners and experts, the agent who sold you the policy would earn about $10,000 commission in the first year and a small commission each year after that.

-That would be true of the policies most advisors talk about.
-But because a Bank On Yourself Authorized Advisor will direct much of your $10,000 annual premium into the riders that make your cash value grow a lot faster, that advisor will only make between $3,000 and $5,000 in the first year, not $10,000.
+That would be true of the policies most representatives talk about.
+But because a Bank On Yourself Professional will direct much of your $10,000 annual premium into the riders that make your cash value grow a lot faster, that financial representative will only make between $3,000 and $5,000 in the first year, not $10,000.
 They’ll receive a small renewal commission during the remaining years, bringing the total commission paid over thirty years to about $8,500.

 Meanwhile, the planner who’s complaining that this is way too much commission will earn a management fee every year of at least 1% of your account value (and often it’s 1.5% or even 2%) which, if the market has moderate returns over the same thirty years, means he’ll earn $100,000 – or more!
 You don’t need your calculator to figure who’s getting paid way too much.

 Add to that, the investment account manager will not be able to tell you how much your account is going to grow over that thirty years because he has no clue.
 (Wanna try a fun experiment?
 Ask your broker or money manager if he’ll guarantee that you’ll have a specific amount in your account in ten or thirty years, and if he’ll give you a money-back guarantee if he misses the mark!)